Plastics NZ promotes 'design for the environment' and engages with the plastics industry to encourage end-of-life recycling or reuse.

 Members - EPS Recycling

-For EPS recycling services visit www.airpop.co.nz/recycling/
+For EPS recycling services Nationwide visit www.airpop.co.nz/recycling/

 airpop logo blue